brunowjeiss/Porosity-prediction-with-machine-learning/README.md

 A vuggy index (a measure of pore space shape/type) extracted from Acoustic Borehole Image Logs.
 The models' predictions were validated against routine core petrophysical analyses, which is the industry standard for ground truth.

-## Algorithms and Performance
+## Algorithms
-We tested three popular machine learning algorithms: Random Forest, XGBoost, and Support Vector Regression (SVR).
+Three machine learning algorithms were tested: Random Forest, XGBoost, and Support Vector Regression (SVR).

 ## Workflow